Two Bad Neighbors

 "Two Bad Neighbors" is the thirteenth episode of the seventh season of the American animated television series The Simpsons.
-It was written by Ken Keeler, directed by Wes Archer and inspired by the animosity toward the series' earlier run from the Bushes.
-In the episode, George H. W. Bush, the 41st President of the United States (voiced by Harry Shearer), moves across the street from the Simpsons.
+It was written by Ken Keeler, directed by Wes Archer and inspired by the animosity toward the series' earlier run from the Bush family.
+In the episode, George H. W. Bush, a former President of the United States (voiced by Harry Shearer), moves across the street from the Simpsons.
 Homer seeks revenge after the former President spanks Bart for his bad behavior.

-It originally aired on the Fox network in the United States on January 14, 1996.
-Since airing, the episode has received positive reviews from television critics, and Vanity Fair named it the fifth-best episode of the show.
-It acquired a Nielsen rating of 9.9, and was the second-highest-rated show on the Fox network the week it aired.